leplusorg/docker-tor/README.md

 [warn] Unable to open configuration file "/etc/tor/torrc".
 [err] Reading config failed--see warnings above
 ```

+### Permissions

+By default `tor-wrapper.sh` will adjust the permissions on the data
+directory to avoid a warning on start up that says `Fixing permissions
+on directory ...`.
+This can be disabled by setting the value of
+environment variable `SET_PERMISSIONS` to `false`.

+### Debugging

 For troubleshooting, you can enable verbose logging by setting the
 value of environment variable `DEBUG` to `true`.